danielroth1/SimpleJobApply/README.md

 # SimpleJobApply
-Tool that simplifies the generation of job applications.
-A pasted job ad is scanned for keywords and a corresponding cover letter is automatically generated based on previously specified keyword / paragraph combinations.
+Tool that simplifies the generation of job applications by scanning for keywords and combining corresponding paragraphs.

 This tool can automate parts of the process of generating a cover letter.
+A pasted job ad is scanned for keywords and a corresponding cover letter is automatically generated based on previously specified keyword / paragraph combinations.

 ## Getting started
 - Start the SimpleJobApply by running SimpleJobApply.exe